Permutation groups, partition lattices and block structures: Permutation Groups

 \begin{proof} As in \cite{a-mcs}, $G\times H$ is a subgroup of $G\wr H$.
 So, if $G\times H$ has the OB property, then $G\wr H$ has the OB property by Proposition~\ref{p:up}, and the result holds by Theorem~\ref{p:wr}. \end{proof}

 We will see later (after Theorem~\ref{t:qh}) that the converse is false.
 However, we have some positive results.

 First we prove some general facts about invariant partitions of direct products of an arbitrary number of groups in their product action, and slightly extend a result in~\cite{a-mcs}, proving that the direct product of an arbitrary number of primitive groups in its product action is pre-primitive.
-This result is interesting in its own right, but it will also be used to show that a generalised wreath product of primitive groups is pre-primitive, a key fact that we will use in the proof of our main theorem.
+This result is interesting in its own right, but it will also be used to show that a generalised wreath product of primitive groups is pre-primitive, which constitutes a part of Theorem~\ref{thm-gwpPP}.
 First we give some language to describe partitions of products.

 Let $G$ and $H$ act transitively on $\Gamma$ and $\Delta$ respectively, and let $\Pi$ be a $(G\times H)$-invariant partition of $\Gamma\times \Delta$.
 We define two partitions of $\Gamma$ in the following way: